aws/awsui-documentation/components/area-chart.md

 # Area chart (AreaChart)

-An area chart visualizes two or more series of data.
+Visualizes two or more series of data.
 Through stacked data series, it emphasizes the part-to-whole relationship of data over a period of time.